open-contracting-extensions/eforms/docs/mapping.md

 \- Add an `Item` object to its `items` array.
 \- Set the item's `.id` incrementally.

-For each `efbc:StatisticsCode` add a `Classification` object to the item's `additionalClassifications` array.
+For each `efbc:StatisticsCode`, add a `Classification` object to the item's `additionalClassifications` array.
 \- Set the classification's `.scheme` to "vehicles".
 \- Map the value of the field to the classification's `.id`.
 \- Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/vehicles) and map it to the classification's `.description`.